Can You Charge an EV From a NEMA 14-30 Dryer Outlet in Canada?

 • A 30A circuit is commonly limited to about 24A for continuous EV charging.

-• The outlet and wiring condition matter as much as the plug shape.
+• The outlet, wire, breaker, grounding, and installation quality matter as much as the plug shape.

 When a dryer outlet can work